JavaScript Functions Explained: Input Parameters and Return Values for Beginners

 Here:

-. - We then optionally print
+- We then optionally print result.

 This pattern — no input parameters and returns output — is common when the function's responsibility is purely to compute and give back a result.